Denilson15/nft-webpage/README.md

 - A responsive grid layout for displaying items
 - Basic interactivity for an engaging user experience

+## ⚙️ How It Works

+- The webpage includes a static hero section and a featured NFT grid.
+- JavaScript dynamically loads NFT data into card components on the page.
+- The layout uses CSS Grid for the collection display and Flexbox for the rest of the layout.
+- The site is responsive and adjusts cleanly on mobile screens.

 ## 🛠️ Personalization

 While the original idea came from Scrimba, I customized the entire design: